andiweli/hexflow-covers/README.md

 </details>

 ## What is it?
-This is a collection of some handmade, simple and tidy *(nearly official-like)* cover images and many others for JimBob4000's [RetroFlow-Launcher](https://github.com/jimbob4000/RetroFlow-Launcher) and the *original* VitaHEX Games' [HexFlow-Launcher](https://github.com/VitaHEX-Games/HexFlow-Launcher), two fantastic launchers made available for Sony PS VITA.
+This is a collection of some handmade *(nearly official-like)* cover images and manymany other official cover images for JimBob4000's [RetroFlow-Launcher](https://github.com/jimbob4000/RetroFlow-Launcher) and the *original* VitaHEX Games' [HexFlow-Launcher](https://github.com/VitaHEX-Games/HexFlow-Launcher), two fantastic launchers made available for Sony PS VITA.
 In addition you will also find some backgrounds suitable for both Launchers and background music.

 **Note to YOU ALL:**<br>
 > Thanks to the community nearly ALL games are "covered" with this collection - as well as most homebrews!